pypa/pipx/README.md

 results in something like
 ```
 venvs are in /Users/user/.local/pipx/venvs
-symlinks to binaries are in /Users/user/.local/bin
+binaries are exposed on your $PATH at /Users/user/.local/bin
    package black 18.9b0, Python 3.7.0
     - black
     - blackd